hitchtest/hitch/docs/glossary/FIRST.rst

 Isolation means that tests set themselves up and clean up after themselves.

+Isolation also means that test code and libraries are kept separate from the code and libraries of the application under test.

 Repeatable
 ----------

-Tests must be able to be run repeatedly without intervention.
+Tests must be able to be run repeatedly without intervention, and it should not matter what order they are run in.

 Self-verifying